 Moment also provides their own smartphone app, the Moment app, available for the Apple iPhone only.
 The app provides easy access to 4K video capabilities, the option to shoot still images in JPEG, TIFF, or raw formats, and other features designed for producing high-quality videos or photos.
 But the Moment cases and lenses will work superbly with any other photo or video app available on your specific smartphone, including the basic phone apps provided by the manufacturer as well as the professional-video app FiLMiC Pro, the DJI GO app for the DJI Osmo Mobile smartphone stabilizer, and much more.

 By the way, if you are using the DJI Osmo Mobile stabilizer with your plus-size smartphone and the Moment cases with large Moment lenses, you will need a counterweight to offset the added weight of the lens and case.
-Moment just began shipping their clip-on DJI Osmo Counterweight; the product sells for $40 and is available in 50-gram and 100-gram variations.
+Moment just began shipping their clip-on DJI Osmo Counterweight; the product is available in 50-gram and 100-gram variations.
 They work splendidly.

 How well does the overall Moment system work?
 Well enough that we no longer have to tote our heavy DSLRs around to produce cinematic-quality video.
 Below is a recent video we produced, using the Apple iPhone 8 Plus, Moment Photo Case, Moment Wide Lens, DJI Osmo Mobile smartphone gimbal, DJI GO app, and the Moment DJI Osmo Counterweight (100-gram).